 In analyzing the relevant policy language, the court noted that a provision or language in an insurance policy is ambiguous when it is susceptible to multiple meanings.
-The court also noted that such ambiguities can come in two forms: (1) patent ambiguities and latent ambiguities.
+The court also noted that such ambiguities can come in two forms: (1) patent ambiguities and (2) latent ambiguities.
 The court pointed out that a patent ambiguity is based solely on the language and terms of the contract without resort to outside facts or circumstances.
-With a latent defect the language appears clear and unequivocal on its face but becomes ambiguous when construed in terms of specific facts or extraneous evidence gives rise to multiple interpretations.
+With a latent ambiguity the language appears clear and unequivocal on its face but becomes ambiguous when construed in terms of specific facts or extraneous evidence giving rise to multiple interpretations.

 The court considered the language at issue in this case to constitute latent ambiguities.
-The court found that the extrinsic fact that as much as 6,000 gallons per day flowed over at least a 32 day period raised a question of fact for the jury regarding whether the water leak was “sudden” or “seepage”.
-This decision does not necessarily mean the policyholder will prevail in the trial court but merely that the jury could reasonably interpret the language to find coverage.
+The court found that the extrinsic fact that as much as 6,000 gallons per day overflowed over at least a 32 day period raised a question of fact for the jury regarding whether the water leak was “sudden” or “seepage”.
+This decision does not necessarily mean that the policyholder will prevail in the trial court but merely that the jury could reasonably interpret the language to find coverage.

 This case demonstrates the subtle distinctions in policy interpretation that can impact the outcome of a coverage dispute.